akanadocs/docs-test/ag/bindings/bindings_toc.md

 <div class = "divider1"></div>

 ### [View Service References \(Binding\)](../bindings/view_service_references_binding.html)
-How how to review the number of services that are currently implementing a specific binding.
+Learn how to review the number of services that are currently implementing a specific binding.

 <div class = "divider1"></div>